wobsoriano/vue-clerk/docs/composables/use-user.md

 # useUser()

+Access the User object inside of your component

+## Overview

 The useUser composable returns the current user state: `{ isLoaded, isSignedIn, user }`.
 You can use the `user` object to access the currently active [User](https://clerk.com/docs/reference/clerkjs/user).
 It can be used to update the user or display information about the user's profile, like their name or email address.

 ## Usage